-INT312 Network Security
+Network Security - INT312

-This course introduces students to main security concepts related to the protection of a network from known threats and attacks.
+This course covers security concepts related to the protection of a network from known threats and attacks.
 This includes digital signatures, authentication protocols, IP & Web security and e-mail security.
-It also emphasizes the importance of using firewalls in order to secure a network.
-Packet-filtering routers, application and circuit-level gateways are presented.
-Advanced cryptographic algorithms are also discussed in details such AES, MAC & hash operations and cipher modes.
+Advanced cryptographic algorithms are also discussed in details such as DES and AES.
+Determine common network security threats and countermeasures.

-INT406 Computer Modeling and Simulation
+Computer Modeling and Simulation - INT406